Gerogery: Railway

 The railway has a crossing loop at Gerogery.
 Under the AusLink plan, the line between Gerogery and the next crossing loop to the south, Tabletop, will be duplicated.
 The duplicated line will be about 14 km long and will allow for running crosses, where trains in opposing directions need not slow down or stop, and where flights of trains can also pass each other.
 Due to cost-saving measures, the length of the passing lanes have been reduced to approximately 6 km.

 In 2001, there was a fatal accident at a level crossing on the railway line along Bells Road on the Olympic Highway.
 As a result, the level crossing has been replaced by the Five Mates Bridge.

-Sports and Recreation
+Sports and recreation

 The Gerogery Football Club was formed in 1903 after a meeting at the Gerogery Hotel.
 Gerogery FC had a golden era in the early 1930s, when they won the 1930 Central Hume Football Association premiership, then won four consecutive Hume Football League premierships from 1933 to 1936, before folding in 1949.

+Gerogery also formerly had a rugby league team in the Group 13 Rugby League competition.